srih4ri/allinone/README.md

 If an invalid domain (a domain that is not present in the domains table) is used to access the site, a 'Site not found' page will be displayed by default.

-This behaviour can be customized by overriding 'site_not_found_handler' method in the application controller as shown here[https://github.com/Liberlabs/sample_multitenant_app/blob/master/app/controllers/application_controller.rb#L10]
+This behaviour can be customized by overriding 'site_not_found_handler' method in the application controller as shown here. https://github.com/Liberlabs/sample_multitenant_app/blob/master/app/controllers/application_controller.rb#L10